wware/swe-process/README.md

 also become the documentation for the system.
 They should provide usage examples that could be the beginning of a quickstart guide.

-The LLM is great at generating code quickly, but it may make mistakes, so I want a process that (a) steers the LLM in the direction of correct code, and (b) detects errors with high confidence.
+Having reviewed the tests and generated a functional implementation that passes the tests, I can now ask the LLM to clean up the code to make it easier to review and more maintainable in general.
+Something like this appears to work well in Cursor IDE:

+> I want to go thru all the functional and test code, and make sure it's
+> all super easy for a human to review.
+Ample comments, make sure
+> everything is clear, and point out any duplications or other bad
+> code smells or architectural flaws.

 ## What is SysML?

 SysML (Systems Modeling Language) is a precise modeling language for systems engineering that can be expressed in both graphical and textual forms.
-In its textual format, SysML v2 uses a straightforward syntax to describe:
+In its textual format, SysML v2 uses a straightforward syntax to
+describe:

 - System structure (parts and how they connect)
 - System behavior (actions and flows)
 - Requirements (what the system must do)
 - Parametric constraints (mathematical relationships)

+SysML is agnostic to what programming language is used to implement the system.

 Here's a simple example of textual SysML describing a coffee maker: